independo-gmbh/leaflet-independo-maps/README.md

 ## Features

-- **Customizable Layers**: Display POIs as pictograms on a map with options to customize the marker's design.
+- **[Customizable Styling](#customizing-marker-styles)**: Display POIs as pictograms on a map with options to customize the marker's design.
-- **Pluggable Architecture**: Use your own services for fetching POIs or pictograms via the provided service interfaces.
+- **[Pluggable Architecture](#customizing-core-services)**: Use your own services for fetching POIs or pictograms via the provided service interfaces.
-- **Caching Mechanism**: Supports both in-memory and local-storage caching for enhanced performance.
+- **[Caching Mechanism](#globalsymbolspictogramserviceoptions)**: Supports both in-memory and local-storage caching for enhanced performance.
-- **Accessibility**: Pictograms include ARIA labels and descriptions if provided by the pictogram source. *Note*: The default implementations in the plugin currently support only English for the ARIA labels and descriptions.
+- **[Accessibility](#globalsymbolspictogramserviceoptions)**: Pictograms include ARIA labels and descriptions if provided by the pictogram source. *Note*: The default implementations in the plugin currently support only English for the labels and descriptions.
-- **Logical Ordering**: Markers are added to the DOM in a customizable, logical order to improve accessibility for screen readers and keyboard navigation.
+- **[Logical Ordering](#custom-markersortingservice)**: Markers are added to the DOM in a customizable, logical order to improve accessibility for screen readers and keyboard navigation.

 ---